Signup now & get a FREE onboarding session worth $1,199

 If you are buying a long-term package, check for discounts on training costs.

 This may seem like a lightweight option but it should be high on your priority.
 You don’t want to hand over your data to a company on the decline.
-Following are some of the factors that can help study the CRM company as a part of CRM selection due diligence:
+Following are some of the factors that can help you study the CRM software brand as part of your due diligence:

 Traditionally, social network monitoring was offered separately.
-Modern CRMs come with a certain degree of social capabilities built into them.
+Modern CRM solutions come with a certain degree of social capabilities built into them.

 These can range from basic monitoring of hashtags and social feeds of industry influencers to interactions by your support team with your followers.

-A Social CRM will expand your capabilities by allowing you to integrate your community with your business; there’s a definite value add.
+A social CRM suite will expand your capabilities by allowing you to integrate your community with your business; there’s a definite value addition there.

-Ultimately, you should not trust a CRM just because it is a popular industry name or if they are offering a huge discount.
+Ultimately, you should not trust a CRM product just because it is a popular industry name.
 Don’t delay your due diligence until after the purchase or you could be in for a rude shock.